-Currency: To determine if the date of publication of the information is suitable for your speech.
+Currency: Determine if the date of publication of the information is suitable for your project.

 What is the copyright, publication, or posting date?

-Relevance: To determine how applicable the information is for the purpose of your speech.
+Relevance: Determine how applicable the information is to your project.

 For what audience or level is the information written (general public, experts/scholars, etc.)?

-Explain why you would or would not quote/reference the information from this source in your speech.
+Explain why you would or would not quote/reference the information from this source in your project.

-Authority: To determine if the source author, creator, or publisher of the information is the most knowledgeable.
+Authority: Determine if the source author, creator, or publisher of the information is the most knowledgeable.

 Who is the author, creator, or publisher of the source or what organization is responsible for the source?

-How do you know if the author is an expert on the topic (e.g examine the author’s credentials and/or organizational affiliation)?
+How do you know if the author is an expert on the topic (e.g. examine the author’s credentials, experience, and/or organizational affiliation)?

-Accuracy: To determine the reliability, truthfulness and correctness of the content.
+Accuracy: Determine the reliability, truthfulness and correctness of the content.